 A baselayer’s primary job is to keep you comfortable while wicking moisture as you sweat.
 Whether you’re climbing steep skin tracks in the backcountry, skiing lift-accessed terrain at the resort, or climbing and hiking in cool shoulder-season weather, it’s important to have the right tool for the job.
 To help, below we break down the main considerations that go into choosing a baselayer, including fabric thickness and warmth, the different materials available, getting a proper fit, and more.
-For our top picks this year, see our article on the best baselayers.
+For our top picks this year, see our articles on the best baselayers and best women's baselayers.

 Baselayers generally fall into one of three categories: light, mid, or heavyweight.
 The vast majority of manufacturers and retailers provide this specification (you’ll sometimes see it referred to as “underwear weight” or “insulation weight”), which is helpful for narrowing your search.
-When choosing a category, it’s important to think through how and when you’ll be wearing your baselayer.
-A good rule to keep in mind is that as fabric weight and thickness increase, warmth goes up at the cost of moisture-wicking and breathability.
+Many also provide the g/m2 spec (the grams-per-square-meter measurement of the fabric), which indicates how thick and heavy it is.
+It's important to note that there's no real standardization here, and some brands and retailers leave this detail out.
+That said, it can very useful for comparing between models, and we've included it whenever possible in our baselayer articles.
+When choosing a category or fabric weight, it’s important to think through how and when you’ll be wearing your baselayer.
+A good rule of thumb is that as fabric weight and thickness (g/m2) increase, warmth goes up at the cost of moisture-wicking and breathability.

-Starting with lightweight, these baselayers are good breathers, wick moisture well, and dry quickly, but offer the least warmth.
+Starting with lightweight baselayers, these pieces are good breathers, wick moisture well, and dry quickly but offer the least warmth, usually landing between the 125 and 200 g/m2 range.
 Worn on their own, they are ideal for activities like backpacking and cool-weather running where breathability is paramount and you’ll be constantly moving and generating a lot of heat.
 Further, they excel for winter pursuits like ski touring where you want to stay reasonably cool and dry on the uphill.
 As mentioned above, insulation is their weakness, and you’ll likely require more warmth for sedentary activities and frigid days.
 Plus, their thin constructions make them the least durable overall.
 But for high-output sports or moderate temperatures, a lightweight baselayer is a great choice.

 Resort skiers and those who aren’t working up a major sweat are most often happiest stepping up to a warmer midweight option.
-In our opinion, midweight baselayers are the most versatile for wintertime use: they will keep you cozy in a wide range of conditions but still are breathable enough for physical activity.
+In our opinion, midweight baselayers (in the 200 to 300 g/m2 range) are the most versatile for wintertime use: They will keep you cozy in a wide range of conditions but still are breathable enough for physical activity.
 From cold snowshoe treks to wearing around camp in the alpine, midweight pieces are an ideal match.
 That said, keep in mind that the extra warmth comes with a drop in temperature-regulating ability.
 In other words, midweight layers can get hot and feel muggy in mild weather.

-Finally, heavyweight (otherwise known as thermal-weight or expedition-weight) baselayers are reserved for especially cold temperatures or non-demanding activities—think winter walks around town, sitting around camp, etc. They’re the least versatile category as they're quite bulky and can get swampy and hot unless the mercury really drops.
-As such, you’ll often see them thrown on over a lightweight baselayer for a boost in warmth (if you plan to do this, choose one that has a relatively loose fit like the Woolx Glacier LS Heavyweight).
-In the end, if you’re eyeing a heavyweight piece, be sure to evaluate whether or not you really need the added insulation, or if your midlayer/outer layer combination can accomplish the same goals.
+Finally, heavyweight baselayers (otherwise known as thermal-weight or expedition-weight, typically above around 300 g/m2) are reserved for especially cold temperatures or non-demanding activities—think winter walks around town, sitting around camp, etc. They’re the least versatile category as they're quite bulky and can get swampy and hot unless the mercury really drops.
+As such, you’ll often see them thrown on over a lightweight baselayer for a boost in warmth (if you plan to do this, choose one that has a relatively loose fit like the Patagonia R1 Air Zip-Neck).
+In the end, if you’re eyeing a heavyweight piece, be sure to evaluate whether or not you really need the added insulation or if your midlayer/outer layer combination can accomplish the same goals.

 The next order of business in choosing a baselayer is deciding on the type of material you want.
 The two most common options are merino wool and synthetics—some performance-focused brands also use blends of the two—and silk is a final, less popular pick.
 All fabrics have their strengths and weaknesses and are best suited to different activities and weather conditions.